-The Company has a two year \$45 million revolving multi-currency loan facility.
-The maximum amount drawn down under the period was \$38,815,000, with borrowing costs including interest for the year totalling \$331,000.
-Net gearing (defined as the difference between investments including written call options and equity shareholders' funds divided by equity shareholders' funds) at 31 August 2015 was 5.1% of net asset value (2014: 3.4%).
+The Company has a two year £35 million revolving multi-currency loan facility with Commonwealth Bank of Australia.
+This replaced the previous £45 million facility with National Australia Bank (see Note 13.2).
+The maximum amount drawn down under the period was £35.5 million (including exchange rate movements since draw down) with borrowing costs including interest for the year totalling £344,000 (2015: £331,000).
+Net gearing (defined as the difference between investments including written call options and equity shareholders' funds divided by equity shareholders' funds) at 31 August 2016 was 4.6% of net asset value (2015: 5.1%).